Jam Recipes that are Easy to Make Plus Instructions on How to Make Great Jam

 Let the fruit remain in the pot for at least 20 minutes before pouring into the jars.
 This will prevent the fruit from rising to the top.

-JAM RECIPES: STRAWBERRY JAM RECIPE 2
+JAM RECIPES for STRAWBERRY JAM, RECIPE 2

 1 kg jam sugar